toxictripod0/Corruption-of-Champions-Mod/CODING.md

 }
 ```

+**However:** If theres even the slightest possibility, that someone may add more expressions to it its recommended to add the curly braces anyway to avoid mistake like forgetting to add curly braces and to keep future diffs less noisy.

 #### Good practice for the `else` in conditionals
 Try keeping the `else`-part of a conditional as near as possible to the `if`